 When a resource demonstrates that it is not following Dispatch Instructions, the RTM will no longer assume that the resource will ramp from its current output level.
-The RTM assumes the resource to be “non-compliant’” if it is deviating its five (5)-minute Ramping capability for more than N intervals by a magnitude determined by the CAISO based on its determination that it is necessary to improve the calculation of the expected Imbalance Energy as further defined in the BPM.
+The RTM assumes the resource to be “non-compliant’” if it is deviating its five (5)-minute Ramping capability for more than N intervals by a magnitude determined by the CAISO based on its determination that it is necessary to improve the calculation of the expected imbalance energy as further defined in the BPM.
 When a resource is identified as “non-compliant,” RTM will set the Dispatch operating target for that resource equal to its actual output in the Market Clearing software such that the persistent error does not cause excessive AGC action and consequently require CAISO to take additional action to comply with reliability requirements.
 Such a resource will be considered to have returned to compliance when the resource’s State Estimator or telemetry value (whichever is applicable) is within the above specified criteria.
-During the time when the resource is “non-compliant” the last applicable Dispatch target shall be communicated to the Scheduling Coordinator as the Dispatch operating target.
+During the time when the resource is “non-compliant,” the last applicable Dispatch target shall be communicated to the Scheduling Coordinator as the Dispatch operating target.
 The last applicable Dispatch target may be (i) the last Dispatch operating target within the current Trading Hour that was instructed prior to the resource becoming “non-compliant,” or (ii) the Day-Ahead Schedule, or (iii) awarded Self-Schedule Hourly Block depending on whether the resource submitted a Bid and the length of time the resource was “non-compliant,” or (iv) for a Dynamic System Resource or a Pseudo-Tie Generating Unit that is an Eligible Intermittent Resource, the most recently available telemetry for the actual output.
 During the time the resource is deemed to be “non-compliant” the CAISO will suspend the resource’s eligibility for Ancillary Services and Uncertainty Awards.

 * * * *